It’s important to be clear about how we’ll work together so that everyone is happy with the outcome.

 Some clients find the hardest part is getting started.

 If you know you need a website but have no clue where to begin, you’re not alone.
-Most people find it easier to edit something that already exists than to start from scratch.
+A lot of people find it easier to edit something that already exists than to start from scratch.

-I often build a starter website that contains the elements I think we’ll need.
+I sometimes build a starter website that contains the elements I think we’ll need.
 We then work through it together, adding and removing bits, uploading images, writing words and tweaking the layout.

 It’s amazing how quickly a website comes together when we do it like this.